One of the things I cherish is an

 and learn how to use, but they do not tell a story like older things.

-I was given an old Ithaca double barrel
+I was given an old Ithaca North Carolina

 See, there is a story.
 The shotgun tells me of a time long gone and